AKASH7707/Heart_Disease_Prediction/README.md

 This project uses a Logistic Regression machine learning model trained to estimate heart disease present or not.
 The model was developed using scikit-learn and saved as heart_disease_model.pkl.

 ---

-## 7. License

-This project is licensed under the **MIT License**.
-See LICENSE for more information.

----